lukephills/sikky/README.md

 ## Server testing

 Server testing is done with `Mocha + Chai`.
-The server tests can be run from the command line - `npm run test:node` -, or within the `VSCode editor`.
+The server tests can be run from the command line - `npm run test:node` -, or within the `VSCode editor`

+All server related tests are located inside the `test/node-tests folder`, and named with a node extension.
+E.g. `foo.node.ts`.

+## Browser testing

+Browser testing are done with `Webpack` together with Karma as the test runner.

+All server related tests are located inside the `test/browser-tests folder`, and named with a node extension.
+E.g. `foo.browser.ts`.

+## Direct browser testing

+The browser spec runner - `./config/runner.html` - can be opened in a browser to run your tests.
+For it to work, you must first run `npm run browser`, and open `port 8080` in your browser.

+This will set up a watch task that will automatically refresh the tests when your scripts, or the tests, change.

 ## Android and iOS

 This boilerplate is tested against `Travis CI` configured to run `Android` with `SDK version android-19 - 23`.
 It's not tested with `iOS`.
 But the conlusion is that this works just fine.

-## Browser testing

-Browser testing are done with Karma as the test runner.
-Rollup preprocessor are used together with `Bublé`.
-This can very easily be swapped out with another solution.
-A `rollup-plugin-babel` plugin can be used if you prefer `Babel` over `Bublé`.

 ## Linting